|(a) The number of students admitted to the program

 of allowable credit for advanced placement remains at the discretion

-of the director or coordinator of the program and the governing entity.
+of the dean or director of the program and the governing entity.
+Upon

-Upon completing the program's requirements, the transferred student
+completing the program's requirements, the transferred student is

 (i) Students shall have mechanisms for input into the